What Is An Estate Sale (And How Do They Work?)

 Estate sales are often overflowing with furniture, home furnishings, and assorted household items.
 Buyers may also discover artwork and fine jewelry.
 Antique dealers and private collectors flock to estate sales in search of antiques and collectibles from varied eras.
 Power and hand tools, automotive items, and specialty items are also popular.

-The estate sale organizer prices most items based on their market value.
+Estate sale pricing is conducted by the estate sale organizer, who prices most items based on their market value.
 This is how each item’s price tag is established.